Core cryptography extensibility

 Types that implement any of the following interfaces should be thread-safe for multiple callers.

 The IAuthenticatedEncryptor interface is the basic building block of the cryptographic subsystem.
-There is generally one IAuthenticatedEncryptor per key, and the IAuthenticatedEncryptor instance wraps all cryptographic key material and algorithmic information necessary to perform cryptographic operations.
+There's generally one IAuthenticatedEncryptor per key, and the IAuthenticatedEncryptor instance wraps all cryptographic key material and algorithmic information necessary to perform cryptographic operations.

 As its name suggests, the type is responsible for providing authenticated encryption and decryption services.
 It exposes the following two APIs.